sonakshigupta29/particle-mass-regression-ml/README.md

 Please download it from the official source (https://cernbox.cern.ch/s/zUvpkKhXIp0MJ0g ) or provide your own dataset in the required format.

-Place it inside the data/ folder:

-data/
-└── dataset.npy

 5. Run the Project

 Using Jupyter Notebook: